|

 Once a thread has been cleaned up through this function, the Thread that references it becomes invalid and should not be referenced again.
 As such, only one thread may call Thread.Wait() on another.

-The return code from the thread function is placed in the area pointed to by status
+The return code from the thread function is placed in the area pointed to by status, if status is not nullptr.

 You may not wait on a thread that has been used in a call to Thread.Detach().
 Use either that function or this one, but not both, or behavior is undefined.